NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/python-packaging/index.md

 {{< figure src="CloningRepo.gif" width="100%" class="text-center" >}}

 The next thing we need to do is to create a folder that contains the code we want to share.
-In python you name this folder the same as you want to name you package.
+In Python you name this folder the same as you want to name you package.
 For instance, we are going to share a function that prints hello.
 Hence, we create a folder naming it `name`.
 Furthermore, we need to add a file called `__init__.py` to tell python that this folder is indeed a python module.